cloved/check_traffic/README.md

 #check_traffic.sh

-*The help written by gould.
+*The original version of this help was written by gould.
 Thanks for Gould Chu.*

 ##This plugin checks traffic usage and jitter of:
 - a single interface on a single network device